mlswg/mls-protocol/draft-ietf-mls-protocol.md

-The signature used in the MLSPlaintext is computed over the MLSSignatureContent which covers the metadata information about the current state of the group (group identifier, epoch, generation and sender's Leaf index) to avoid Group participants to impersonate other participants and in order to prevent cross-group attacks.
+The signature used in the MLSPlaintext is computed over the MLSSignatureContent which covers the metadata information about the current state of the group (group identifier, epoch, generation and sender's Leaf index) to prevent Group participants from impersonating other participants.
+It is also necessary in order to prevent cross-group attacks.

 [[ TODO: A preliminary formal security analysis has yet to be performed on this authentication scheme.]]

+[[ OPEN ISSUE: Currently, the group identifier, epoch and generation are contained as meta-data of the Signature.
+A different solution could be to include the GroupState instead, if more information is required to acheive the security goals regarding cross-group attacks. ]]

 [[ OPEN ISSUE: Should the padding be required for Handshake messages ?
-Can an adversary get more that the position of a participant in the tree without padding ?
-Should the base ciphertext block length be negotiated or is is reasonable to allow leaking an interval for the length of the plaintext by allowing to send a variable number of ciphertext blocks ? ]]
+Can an adversary get more than the position of a participant in the tree without padding ?
+Should the base ciphertext block length be negotiated or is is reasonable to allow to leak a range for the length of the plaintext by allowing to send a variable number of ciphertext blocks ? ]]

 Application messages SHOULD be padded to provide some resistance against traffic analysis techniques over encrypted traffic.
 {{?CLINIC=DOI.10.1007/978-3-319-08506-7_8}}
 {{?HCJ16=DOI.10.1186/s13635-016-0030-7}}
-While MLS might be less susceptible to serve the same payload multiple time across a lot of ciphertexts than traditional web servers, it might still provide the attacker enough information to mount an attack.
+While MLS might deliver the same payload less frequently across a lot of ciphertexts than traditional web servers, it might still provide the attacker enough information to mount an attack.
 If Alice asks Bob:
-"When are we going to the movie ?" the answer "Wednesday" might be leaked by the ciphertext length to an adversary expecting Alice to provide Bob with a day of the week at some point in their discussion.
+"When are we going to the movie ?" the answer "Wednesday" might be leaked to an adversary by the ciphertext length.
+An attacker expecting Alice to answer Bob with a day of the week might find out the plaintext by correlation between the question and the length.

-Similarly to TLS 1.3, if padding is used, the MLS messages MUST be padded before AEAD encryption with zero-valued bytes.
+Similarly to TLS 1.3, if padding is used, the MLS messages MUST be padded with zero-valued bytes before AEAD encryption.
 Upon AEAD decryption, the length field of the plaintext is used to compute the number of bytes to be removed from the plaintext to get the correct data.
-As the padding mechanism is used to improve protection against traffic analysis, removal of the padding SHOULD be implemented in a "constant-time" manner at the MLS layer and above to prevent timing side-channels that would provide attackers with information on the size of the plaintext.
+As the padding mechanism is used to improve protection against traffic analysis, removal of the padding SHOULD be implemented in a "constant-time" manner at the MLS layer and above layers to prevent timing side-channels that would provide attackers with information on the size of the plaintext.

 ### Delayed and Reordered Application messages

 Since each Application message contains the Group identifier, the epoch and a message counter, a participant can receive messages out of order.
-Participants can decrypt these messages if they are able to retrieve or recompute the correct AEAD decryption key from currently stored cryptographic material.
+If they are able to retrieve or recompute the correct AEAD decryption key from currently stored cryptographic material participants can decrypt these messages.

 For usability, MLS Participants might be required to keep the AEAD key and nonce for a certain amount of time to retain the ability to decrypt